FuelLabs/fuels-ts/docs/CONTRIBUTING.md

 ## Using linked packages

-This will link all packages inside our monorepo in your `global pnpm store`, enabling you to us `fuels-ts` packages via links in your local projects.
+This will link all packages inside our monorepo in your `global pnpm store`, enabling you to use `fuels-ts` packages via links in your local projects.

 ### On `fuels-ts` root directory